markbertoglio/akvstore/README.md

 # akvstore
 Authenticated key/value store built on redis.

 AKVStore provides a basic key-value store with super light authentication.
+Create a readonly store for shared application data like application settings and connection.
+Create a read/write store for client specific data.

 ## Configuration
 Set the following environment variables